 ~ ~ ~

-The next morning Allen noticed when he went to fish a teabag from the cabinet that his kettle’s screen was black.
+The next evening Allen noticed when he went to fish a ginger teabag from the cabinet that his kettle’s screen was black.
 “Kettle?
 Can you please boil some water?”

 “I’m sorry Allen, but I’ll need an update first.
 Please plug me into your computer.”